 If you do not have a Social Security/Social Insurance number or you do not wish to provide one when you register, a number is assigned to you in place of it.
 Please note that all assigned numbers begin with 999.
 The number will be on your admission ticket because you will need to enter it on your answer sheet on the day of the exam.
 You will also use this number on your law school applications when asked for your SSN/SIN.

-If you would like to have your SSN/SIN added to your account, please use the LSAC Biographical Information Changes form (PDF) and fax, mail, or scan and email your correction to LSAC.
+If you would like to have your SSN/SIN added to your account, please use the LSAC Biographical Information Changes form (PDF), and scan and email your correction to LSAC.
 All corrections to the file must include your signature.
 All requests must also include a copy of your SSN/SIN for verification purposes.
 Requests received without a copy of your ID will not be processed.

-You may submit your signed request and a copy of your SSN/SIN card via fax to 215.968.1119 or email to LSACbio@LSAC.org
+You may submit your signed request and a copy of your SSN/SIN card via email to LSACbio@LSAC.org

 What is my test day reporting address?